COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 One of the biggest things to consider with sprite sheets is the amount of space they take up relative to the world around them, traditional RPG style has the world split into "tiles", which can be thought of as a square grid, in which the characters normally move between these tiles, and normally mean that sprites have to fit into that square area.
 However, newer top-down 2D games are less restrictive, and have more free movement, which also means that character sprites do not have to conform to set tile space

-The sprites I am showing off in this section are all walking animation sprites, with a step-stand-step style of animation, which is simple to animate, but works brilliantly, and is still used in modern top-down games today.
+The sprites shown in this section are all walking animation sprites, with a step-stand-step style of animation, which is simple to animate, but works brilliantly, and is still used in modern top-down games today.

 #figure(
   image("Images/spritesheet.png", width: 90%),